laiquet/idtrackerai-enhanced/docs/source/user_guide/usage.rst

 Background subtraction
 ----------------------

 The animal segmentation can be done by subtracting the background to each frame and thresholding this difference.
-To do this, a stack of sample frames is generated to later compute the background estimation using some statist method.
+To do this, a stack of sample frames is generated to later compute the background estimation using some statistical method.

 - **BACKGROUND_SUBTRACTION_STAT.** Sets the statistic method to compute the background from the stack of sample frames, choices are :toml:`"median"` (default), :toml:`"mean"`, :toml:`"max"` (for dark animals on bright backgrounds) and :toml:`"min"` (for bright animals on dark backgrounds).